April 12, 2022 By Debbie Schwartz

 More High School Graduation Gift Ideas

-- Monogram Ring: Personalization is so in this year, and a monogrammed signet ring is the epitome of that.
+- Monogram Ring: Personalization is always in, and a monogrammed signet ring is the epitome of that.

 - Weighted Blanket: You may not want your new college student to sleep through their classes, but you do want them to get a good night’s sleep.
 It’s been proven that weighted blankets can relieve stress, pain, and produce a deeper sleep.
 (Perhaps an add-on to this gift could be a really loud alarm clock.)